 Please accept the attached PDF and Word files as our submission to the Request for Comments on the Internet Assigned Numbers Authority Functions, [Docket No. 110207099-1099-01].

-We are currently updating our website to better serve you.
+We have updated our website to better serve you.
 Read more.

 National Telecommunications and Information Administration